Skip to content

 Alternatively, you can call the script directly:

-python scripts/eval/materialize_baseline.py \
+python scripts/eval/data/materialize_baseline.py \

 --baseline-id bart_led_baseline_v1 \